tgerighty/AGENTS.md/prisma.md

 ### prisma transactions

-NEVER use prisma interactive transatciont (passing a function to `prisma.$transaction`), instead pass an array of operations. this is basically the same thing, operations are executed in order, but it has much better performance.
+NEVER use prisma interactive transactions (passing a function to `prisma.$transaction`), instead pass an array of operations. this is basically the same thing, operations are executed in order, but it has much better performance.

-If you need to use complex logic to construct the array of operations, create a empty array using `const operations: Prisma.PrismaPromise<any>[]` first, then push to this array the queries you want to excecute
+if you need to use complex logic to construct the array of operations, create an empty array using `const operations: Prisma.PrismaPromise<any>[]` first, then push to this array the queries you want to execute

 > IMPORTANT! while constructing the operations array you should never call await in between, this would cause the prisma query to start and would make the transaction invalid.